Types of emergency

 Surface water flooding occurs when heavy rainfall exceeds the capacity of the ground and local drainage networks to absorb it.
 It can lead to water flowing over the ground and ponding in low-lying areas.
 It is typically caused by short intense rainfall.
 This is identified as the biggest flood risk to residents in Hillingdon.

 Most roads have gully pots at the side of the road which captures the water, this then flows into Thames Water sewers in most cases.
-We are responsible for clearing over 36,000 gullies in Hillingdon, the highway maintenance team clear all of these on an annual basis, and in some priority areas more frequently.
+The council's highways teams are responsible for clearing over 36,000 gullies in Hillingdon, the highway maintenance team clear all of these on an annual basis, and in some priority areas more frequently.

 However, if water is still present after a few hours and you believe the issue is being caused by a blocked or damaged gully, you can report this to us: